-Were you injured by a negligent physician in Fort Lauderdale?
-Let our medical malpractice lawyers fight to get you the compensation you deserve.
+Were you or a loved one injured by a negligent physician?
+Let our Fort Lauderdale medical malpractice lawyers fight to get you the compensation you deserve.

 Chalik & Chalik Injury Lawyers can analyze every detail of your medical malpractice claim and advise you on legal options for moving forward.
-Jason and Debi Chalik can help locate witnesses, obtain medical records, and gather the necessary evidence to build your case.
+Our founding partners, Jason and Debi Chalik, can help you locate witnesses, obtain medical records, and gather the necessary evidence to build your case.

-Potential Compensation Available in a Medical Malpractice Claim
+Potential Compensation Available in a Fort Lauderdale Medical Malpractice Claim

-Compensatory damages are meant to compensate a patient who has suffered an injury.
-In a medical malpractice lawsuit, you must prove that a doctor’s negligence caused your injuries.
+Compensatory damages compensate a patient who has suffered an injury.
+In a medical malpractice lawsuit, you must prove a doctor’s negligence caused your injuries.

 Damages usually address medical expenses, lost wages, and pain and suffering.